deephealthproject/winter-school/lab/04_uc13_based_examples/00_pipeline_preparation.md

 It will generate a new directory called `UC13_pipeline` which will be the working directory for the experiments.

 ## 4. Activate environment
-Last step is to activate the Anaconda environment (if it is not activated yet).
+Last step is to activate the Anaconda environment (if it is not activated yet) and to install some dependencies.
 ```
 conda activate winter-school

+# Go inside the pipeline directory if you are not inside yet
+cd uc13_lab/UC13_pipeline

+# Install dependencies (it could be already installed by the other pipelines)
+pip install -r requirements.txt
 ```
 If you have not installed the environment, please follow the guide [here](https://github.com/deephealthproject/winter-school/blob/main/lab/01_installation/README.md).